selimdaoud/golferagent/README.md

 python -m golfer_sim.ui.curses_app
 ```

-Use **Enter** to advance to the next week and **q** to exit.
-The rule-based
+Use **↑/↓** to browse the agent's weekly suggestions, **Enter** to confirm the
-agent proposes one action per week (play, rest, or rotate through training
+highlighted decision, and **q** to exit.
+The rule-based agent proposes whether
-plans).
-The dashboard displays ranking points, bankroll, and the most recent
+to play, rest, or rotate through training plans.
+The dashboard displays ranking
-journal note summarising last week.
+points, bankroll, and the most recent journal note summarising last week.

 ## Running Tests